Virtual Assistant

 Heat Pumps (SG-Ready)

-Most modern heat pumps (HP) are equipped with a potential-free contact that, when closed, gives an instruction to the internal management system of the HP.
+Most modern heat pumps (HP) are equipped with a potential-free contact which, when closed, gives an instruction to the internal management system of the HP.

-By connecting a relay from the optimization system to this contact, one can force the HP to turn on when the photovoltaic installation produces surplus energy.
+By connecting a relay from the optimization system to this contact, one can thus force the HP to start when the photovoltaic installation produces surplus energy.

 Refer to the HP manufacturer.

-Otherwise, a minimum of two phases is always required for it to turn on.
+Otherwise, at least two phases are always required for it to start.

-One can then use two relays and control: phase 1 and 2 with the first relay and 1 and 3 with the second.
+Two relays can then be used to control: phase 1 and 2 with the first relay and 1 and 3 with the second.

 Operating Parameters

-The charging stations are also configurable on the same principle as the relays.
+Charging stations can also be configured on the same principle as the relays.

-The optimization parameters of the EV Zone apply to all charging stations of a site or parking lot.
+The optimization parameters of the EV Zone apply to all charging stations at a site or parking lot.

-The parameters and operating modes are the same as for the relays above, except for:
+The parameters and operating modes are the same as for the relays above, with the exception of:

-- Maximum Zone Power (W): Max power of the connection of the stations.
-For example, 11000 W for 16 A.
+- Maximum Zone Power (W): Max power of the charging station connection.
+For example 11000 W for 16 A.

 - Minimum Zone Power (W): Min power for a vehicle to start charging.
-Generally 6A, or 1380 W in single-phase 230V or 4140 W in three-phase.
-See special notes below.
+Generally 6A, which is 1380 W in single-phase 230V or 4140 W in three-phase.
+See specific notes below.

 - Number of Phases (single-phase / three-phase / automatic detection): Number of phases of the charging station connection or number of phases accepted by the vehicle.

 In "automatic detection" of the number of phases, the system initiates a short charge to determine the number of phases.
-If the number of phases is known in advance, it is preferable to define it to avoid this check at the time of connection.
+If the number of phases is already known, it is better to define it to avoid this check at the time of connection.

-Through the mobile application, users can individually define not to take into account the parameters set for the EV Zone.
-Thus, their vehicle charges directly when they plug it in.
+Via the mobile application, users can individually set not to consider the parameters defined for the EV Zone.
+Thus, their vehicle starts charging directly when they plug it in.

 Special Notes